Krzesimir04/to_do_django_app/README.md

 python manage.py runserver
 ```

-If you are on windows use ./env/Scripts/activate instead of source env/bin/activate.
+If you are on windows use `./env/Scripts/activate` instead of `source env/bin/activate`.

 # Additional information